 - Accompanied by other symptoms like chest pain, rash, persistent sore throat or headache, stiff neck, confusion, extreme fatigue or lethargy, belly pain or pain when urinating

-How is fever treated?
+How is a fever treated?

 For patients with low fevers, no fever treatment may be recommended.
 Instead, the fever may be allowed to “run its course” in order to avoid overmedicating or to prevent masking underlying symptoms or causes.
 Over-the-counter medications like acetaminophen may be prescribed to treat some types of fever and to alleviate symptoms.
 When an underlying infection is present, prescription medications are used to assist the immune system in battling the infection.
-Fever due to other causes like burns, autoimmune diseases or tumors will require other types of care.
+Fever due to other causes like burns, autoimmune diseases, or tumors will require other types of care.